alxbetz/mira/README.md

 # MiRa
+Microarray Reanalysis is an R package that enables the re-analysis of microarray datasets in the Gene Expression Omnibus(GEO) using up-to-date transcriptome annotations.

 ## Installation

+### Requirements

+* MacOS 10.13.6+ or any flavor of Linux
+* R version 3.6.0+
+* bowtie 1.2.2+

 ### Dependencies

-This packages requires the ungapped short sequence aligner bowtie.
-You can either install bowtie manually from sourcefourge: http://bowtie-bio.sourceforge.net/index.shtml
+This packages requires the ungapped short sequence aligner bowtie for microarray tag re-alignment.
+You can either install bowtie manually from sourcefourge:

+http://bowtie-bio.sourceforge.net/index.shtml

 Or install it via bioconda:

 https://bioconda.github.io/recipes/bowtie/README.html

-### From github
+### Mira package installation

 ```R
 install.packages("devtools")